solanki-nikhil/first-github/README.md

 # first-github
-This is First Gtihub project.
+This is First Gtihub project.</br>
 Author - Nikhil solanki